 CoinTree allows users to deposit cash directly into their account at any Australian bank, as well as POLi payments.
 Credit card or debit card purchases are not currently supported.

-CoinTree offers extremely simple fees — all Bitcoin purchases are charged a 3% rate, while all other transfers are free.
+CoinTree offers extremely simple fees – all Bitcoin transactions are charged a 3% rate, while all other transfers are free.

-CoinSpot is an Australian FinTech company founded in 2013 with a fairly good reputation, good customer service, and an expending team due to high demands.
+CoinSpot is an Australian FinTech company founded in 2013 with a well-regarded reputation and customer service.
 CoinSpot also provides a competitive affiliate program receiving 25% of the commission fees they take on anyone you refer to them.